verovm/usenix-atc21/README.md

 du -sb geth.datadir/ > geth-size-1-2M.log

 ...

+@Yeonsoo - TODO - can you please explain these lines a little bit more - add a short intro paragraph here

 ```

 `geth-time-0-1M.log`, `geth-time-1-2M.log`, ... should contain time spent to import and replay transactions in `0-1M.blockchain`, `1-2M.blockchain`, ...: